cavo789/blog/blog/2024/10/30/docker-python/index.md

 ### .docker.env

-The third file to create will be called `.docker.env` where we'll initialize some values.
+The third file to create will be called `.docker.env` where we'll initialise some values.
 Please create that file with the content below:

 <details>